facebook/react-native-website/website/versioned_docs/version-0.57/switch.md

 ### `trackColor`

-Custom colors for the switch track. `onTintColor` is now deprecated.
+Custom colors for the switch track.

-iOS: when the switch value is false, the track shrinks into the border.
+_iOS_: When the switch value is false, the track shrinks into the border.
 If you want to change the color of the background exposed by the shrunken track, use [`ios_backgroundColor`](switch.md#ios_backgroundColor).

 | Type                                                          | Required |
 | ------------------------------------------------------------- | -------- |